Decent-Partners/PARITY-Index/README.md

 **NAV = (Total KSM & DOT Held + Vaulted dUSD) ÷ PARITY Supply**

 - When users mint PARITY, dUSD is used by the protocol to **purchase KSM and DOT** in the appropriate proportions based on the oracle-reported DOT:KSM ratio.
-- If PARITY is purchased at a premium (e.g., $0.11 vs. $0.10 oracle price), the excess ($0.01) is sent to the Treasury, increasing NAV without minting additional PARITY.
+- If PARITY is purchased at a premium (e.g., $0.11 vs. $0.10 oracle price), the excess ($0.01) is sent to a protocol owned reserve account, increasing NAV without minting additional PARITY.
 - The resulting KSM and DOT are held in the `BackingVault`, and vaulted dUSD is stored separately.
 - When users redeem PARITY, they receive an equivalent share of the backing KSM, DOT, and vaulted dUSD.